ncl427/nssf-xos/README.md

 This repo is part of a *CORD 4.0* deployment, the service needs to be cloned into the `cord/orchestration/xos-services/` directory before starting XOS.
 After cloning, rename the folder to **nssf**

-I plan to include a script to facilitate integration of this service with a CORD deployment.
+We plan to include a script to facilitate integration of this service with a CORD deployment.

+## Acknowledgment
+This research was supported by the MSIP (Ministry of Science, ICT and Future Planning), Korea, under the ITRC (Information Technology Research Center) support program (IITP-2017 2017-0-01633) supervised by the IITP (Institute for Information & communications Technology Promotion.